andommar/dwpSocialWeb/README.md

 ## Pending Tasks

+- General feed not related to the categories the user follows
 - Datetime formatting
 - Try catch and close the connection at the end of try (take a look at try catch finally, finally will always be run)
 - Security measures left: encrypting password and htmlspecialchars